Memorial Day through Columbus Day: Open 7 days a week from 9 a.m. to 5 p.m.

 The Power Authority's history began with hydropower, and our first generating facility is the St. Lawrence-Franklin D. Roosevelt Power Project, located on New York's border with Canada.
 We began producing hydroelectricity here in 1958, the result of a cooperative effort between the U.S. and Canada.
 Adjacent to our project is Ontario Power Generation's Robert H. Saunders Generating Station, which shares with us a power dam that stretches across the St. Lawrence River the length of 10 football fields.

 The Robert Moses-Robert H. Saunders Power Dam has 32 turbine-generators, divided equally by the international border and operated independently by each utility.
-The Power Authority's 16 generating units can produce more than 900,000 kilowatts of electricity, more than enough to light a city the size of Washington, D.C., which has a population of 607,000!
+The Power Authority's 16 generating units can produce more than 900,000 kilowatts of electricity, more than enough to light the cities of Albany, Buffalo and Syracuse!

 In 1998, the Power Authority began a $281-million Life Extension and Modernization program at its St. Lawrence-FDR project.
 Besides replacing all 16 turbines, workers are rebuilding or renovating the rest of the power dam's generating equipment, with a scheduled completion date of 2013 (read more).